Tarantool release policy

 - There are no degradations from the previous release or release series, in case of a major release.

 Backwards compatibility is guaranteed between all versions in the same release series.
 It is also appreciated, but not guaranteed between different release series (major number changes).
-A detailed description of compatibility guarantees will be published later.
+See compatibility guarantees page for details.